January 21, 2021

 Katharina: Actually, there are different streams of influences here.
 We can see that stricter regulations on international and national levels, like the Supply Chain Act, are resulting in more and more pressure for industry players across the spectrum.
 Even industry players themselves are pushing for new regulations.
 According to a McKinsey report, sustainable fashion products multiplied by five in the last two years, 55% of fashion brands want to source sustainably, while transparency and sustainability are among the top 3 on the agenda of procurement executives.
 Cohesively, consumers play a significant role in the industry shift, using their voices to directly impact brands and drive businesses to provide deeper focus and commitment to transparency and sustainability.
 72% of consumers consciously buy sustainably, 55% of consumers lack information about the products they purchase and 69% would pay more for clear information about product origin and impact.* However, companies are overwhelmed by the complexity along the supply chain.
 This is why our discussion results in a flexible, qualitative and quantitative approach to impact measurement and communication - there needs to be way more solutions you can apply step by step.

 Ana Selina: We dedicate all our time to work with people that drive change and to help scale those we believe are contributing to a fairer and more transparent world.
 We are convinced that people care - more and more so in fact.
 However, they are overwhelmed with the information they receive, often unsure what stands behind labels and certifications while having a hard time trusting the information provided.
 We have all been in these shoes before.
-With seedtrace, we are able to work with innovative and passionate people as, for example, the founders of Conflictfood.
+Seedtrace is able to work with innovative and passionate partners like the founders of Conflictfood.
 Conflictfood engages in fair and direct trade in conflict regions, allowing consumers to understand their political decisions when buying a product.
 If you ever want to deep-dive into the world of Myanmar’s ginger or coffee - you can scan our QR-Codes on these products.